 - Volume of interpreting services.

-- If the agency/organization requests services for an extended period of time (from 2-8 hours), Associates in Sign Language has the discretion to bill the entire requested time.
+- If the agency/organization requests services for an extended period of time (from 2-8 hours), Associates in Sign Language will bill for the entire requested time.

-- Client no shows are also billed at least the 2 hour minimum.
+- Client no shows are also billed at least the 2 hour minimum, or the time scheduled if more than 2 hours.
 The interpreter shall wait for up to 30 minutes for the client before leaving the assignment.

 - This cancellation charge will be assessed regardless of what caused the cancellation, including illness or inclement weather.